munificent/craftinginterpreters/book/optimization.md

 overhead of actually writing to a stream, it's negligible.

-We still support the original tagged union representation, so we keep the old code and enclose it in the `#else` conditional section:
+We still support the original tagged union representation, so we keep the old code and enclose it in the `#else` conditional section.

 ^code end-print-value (1 before, 1 after)

-The other operation is testing two values for equality:
+The other operation is testing two values for equality.

 ^code values-equal (1 before, 1 after)